Theoretical Foundations of Conformal Prediction: Case studies for classification

 which is the (conditional) probability captured by the set $\{y' : \pi^*(y'\mid x)> \pi^*(y\mid x)\}$, i.e., all labels that are \emph{strictly more likely} than the label $y$ (given features $x$).
 With this reformulation, we can verify that the set defined in~\eqref{eqn:case_study_2_classification_preliminary} can equivalently be written as

-If we again assume a continuity condition for simplicity---namely, that $\P_{(X,Y)\sim P}(s^*(X,Y)=1-\alpha)=0$---then the set
+If we again assume a continuity condition for simplicity---namely, that $\P_{(X,Y)\sim P}(s^*(X,Y)=1-\alpha')=0$---then the set

 is also a solution to~\eqref{eqn:case_study_2_classification}, since it differs from the first definition only on an event of measure zero.
-In particular, this means that the oracle prediction set can be defined by a criterion of the form $s^*(x,y)\leq q^*$ (where $q^*=1-\alpha$), which thus fits into the notation of Theorem~\ref{thm:splitCP_asymp_informal}.
+In particular, this means that the oracle prediction set can be defined by a criterion of the form $s^*(x,y)\leq q^*$ (where $q^*=1-\alpha'$), which thus fits into the notation of Theorem~\ref{thm:splitCP_asymp_informal}.
+However, again recalling Theorem~\ref{thm:splitCP_asymp_informal}, in order to produce a conformal prediction set that approximates $\cC^*(X_{n+1})$ (when running conformal prediction at coverage level $1-\alpha$), we need $q^*$ to be the $(1-\alpha)$-quantile of $s^*(X,Y)$ under $(X,Y)\sim P$.
+In other words, if we define $\alpha'$ to satisfy